Belgium–United Kingdom relations

-Belgium–United Kingdom relations are foreign relations between Belgium and the United Kingdom.
-Belgium has an embassy in London and 8 honorary consulates (in Belfast, Edinburgh, Gibraltar, Kingston-upon-Hull, Manchester, Newcastle-upon-Tyne, Saint Helier, and Southampton).
-The United Kingdom has an embassy in Brussels.
+Belgium–United Kingdom relations are diplomatic and foreign relations between Belgium and the United Kingdom.

-Both states shared membership of NATO.
-And both countries were member states of the European Union, however, the UK left the EU on 31 January 2020.
 In addition, both countries' royal families are descended from the House of Saxe-Coburg and Gotha, with the British branch being known as the House of Windsor and the Belgian branch as the House of Belgium.

+Both countries share common membership of the Atlantic Co-operation Pact, the Council of Europe, the European Court of Human Rights, the International Criminal Court, NATO, the OECD, the OSCE, the United Nations, and the World Trade Organization.
+Bilaterally the two countries have a Classified Information Protection Agreement, a Double Taxation Convention, and a Maritime Cooperation Agreement.